htorres38/Prep-Net/README.md

 ## Architecture

 Progress data (lesson completions, lab scores, notes, streaks) is written to Neon via a server-side API route and synced to the client through PowerSync's local SQLite layer.
-This means the app stays responsive and functional offline — state is stored locally first and synced when connectivity is available.
+The offline capabilites are in progress however — End goal = state is stored locally first and synced when connectivity is available.

 The AI tutor has full context of the current lesson and slide, enabling targeted answers rather than generic responses.